jamesrharwood/thesis/data/iv_changes.md

 For each item, authors may need to know the following:

 * What needs to be reported – a brief description could go in all resources (checklists, templates etc) with a longer description in the guidance itself.
-* State why the information is important, and to whom
+* Why the information is important, and to whom
 * Any circumstances where the item is not applicable and what to write
 * Indicate priority, and any circumstances that modify importance
 * Where the item can be reported, including beyond the main article body (e.g., section, table, figure, appendix)